 How is a structural reinforcement with fibers defined?

-You cannot define a fiber as STRUCTURAL, simply because it is large.
-The word “structural” is not in fact a qualifier of the fiber, but of the type of reinforcement that has been given to a concrete after having added the fiber.
+It is known that in order to achieve structural reinforcement, long fibers (MACRO FIBERS) are more suitable because they allow to meet the requirement with much less dosage.
+This fact is one of the reasons that have encouraged their manufacturers to call them “structural fibers”.
+However a fiber should not be defined as STRUCTURAL simply because it is large.
+The word “structural” is not in fact a qualifier of the fiber, but of the type of reinforcement that has been given to the concrete after the addition of the fiber.
+(Structural reinforcement)

 Many manufacturers of MACRO FIBERS (fibers over 20mm in length) have been calling their fibers “structural”, simply because they appear “strong” and are used to give the concrete a “residual” strength.
 This residual strength is what ends up reinforcing the concrete in a “structural” way.
 But not just any residual strength will do.
 There is a minimum residual strength that is required to be able to define that a concrete has been “structurally reinforced.”

 The minimum amount of residual strength that a concrete must acquire after the addition of fibers is defined in standards.

 What does the standard EN 14651 tell us structural reinforcement with macro fibers?

 For fibers to be considered with structural function, the residual characteristic flexural tensile strength F1 shall not be less than 40 % of the proportionality limit FL and F3 shall not be less than 20 % of the proportionality limit FL .”